 This part contains appendix material helpful in further understanding some of the concepts presented in this guide.

-Other Helpful Information
+• Other Helpful Information

-The end of the guide includes an index of procedures to help you quickly navigate to content management steps, as well as a general index containing most important terms and keywords used in this guide you can use as a quick reference.
+In addition to a general index, the end of this guide includes an index of procedures to help you quickly navigate to content management steps.